nai-oretra/vigilance_jira_autocreate/README.md

 this is functionnal with a Vigilance functionnal account : https://vigilance.fr/ and a Jira On Premise installation.
 I will add a CRON task to create issue every day (without week-end) when it's possible.

 TODO :
-I want to create a specific field in my Jira Issue for to not have all the information in a single description.

-Add a specific field for the CVE / reference
-Add a specific field for the product and version affected Add a spécific field for the solution
-Add a specific field for the CVSS 3.0 vector
-Add a specific field for the CVSS 3.0 Temporal Score.
+I want to autodetect when it's a linux's package (Ubuntu, redhat, Debian...) and add the information like the CVSS score, if the OS is affected or not etc...
+See you soon
+# What do you need :
+* Python 3
+* Jira (pip install jira)

+# How it's work :
+It's very easy.
+* Download the project
+* Extract to a directory
+* Run Windows Powershell in the directory if you are on Windows
+* python .\Vigilance_jira.py